Typicality from concentration of measure in models with binary state variables: Conclusions and outlook

-Regarding the results obtained for quantum systems, we should mention that in the quantum case even microscopic observables, like the quantum expectation value of a single spin in a spin chain, show typical dynamics for large system sizes~\cite{bartsch09_dyn_typ_first}.
-This is at variance with what we found, since in elementary CA microscopic observables can show large fluctuations even for large systems.
+We have obtained analytical results regarding the behavior of macroscopic observables in large subsets of the Boolean cube.
+We have shown that such macroscopic observables are sharply concentrated around the median inside the given set for sufficiently large $n$.
+Moreover, such result allow us to infer that \textit{any} dynamical rule which is not strongly dissipative, such that it does not shrink abruptly the size of the set from where the initial conditions were drawn, will display dynamical typicality.
+This constitutes, as far as we know, the first example of dynamical typicality in a classical system, in contrast with the quantum mechanical case in which typicality has been studied extensively.
+It is important to note that in the quantum case even microscopic observables, like the quantum expectation value of a single spin in a spin chain, show typical dynamics for large system sizes~\cite{bartsch09_dyn_typ_first}.
+This is at variance with what we found, since in classical binary state systems, microscopic observables can show large fluctuations even for large systems.

-As open problems and perspectives, it would be interesting to make progress trying to prove dynamical typicality in CA using analytical tools.
-One possible direction is to explore the relation between dynamical typicality in CA and the phenomenon of concentration of measure~\cite{talagrand96_new_look_independence}.
-Both phenomena are indeed related in the quantum mechanical case~\cite{popescu06_canonical_typicality}.
-Finally, it would be interesting to test the robustness of the dynamical typicality picture with respect to stochastic perturbations of the dynamics.
+It would be interesting to try to improve the analytical bounds presented in this paper, in order to prove typicality in sets whose measure is exponentially small in $n$.
+Moreover, it would be important to extend this kind of results to systems with variables which can take more than two states and, ideally, reach the limit of continuous variables, such as those present in classical Hamiltonian systems.